tigerfarm/tigclient/README.md

 # Tiger Voice Client Application Version 3.1

 Use this application to make and receive Twilio voice calls from your browser.
+It has conference call features for a soft transfer.
+It can be used by a TaskRouter Worker agent to manage their status and accept calls.

 Requirements: